 Poses Family Foundation

 Poses Family Foundation provided Hill with pro bono advisory services to support development of a strategic vision and financial model.

 Hill partners with Ravenscroft School to provide teacher professional development in Hill methods and strategies, offers Hill’s Lower School Summer Program from the Ravenscroft campus in Raleigh, and Ravenscroft hosted a free Community Education Series event in the fall of 2018.

-Hill and the Schenck School, a leading Atlanta private school for students with dyslexia, are partnering through The Dyslexia Resource to develop a scalable, cost-effective model for using the Hill Learning System and HillRAP Digital to provide tutoring to high-need, struggling readers through a partnership with Purpose Built Schools Atlanta.
+Hill and The Dyslexia Resource, a non-profit launched by The Schenck School in Atlanta, GA, are partnering to develop a scalable, cost-effective model for using the Hill Learning System and HillRAP Digital to provide tutoring to high-need, struggling readers.

 UNC's Masters in Educational Innovation, Technology & Entrepreneurship